 AG Members represent diverse constituent perspectives, and a wide range of professional and technical expertise, of survivors of torture programs and refugee-serving organizations across the United States.
 We aim for a diverse membership, including psychologists, social workers, administrators, refugee resettlement staff, development officers, and medical and legal professionals.

-The AG is composed of 8-10 members, plus the NCB project team inclusive of partner representatives from the Harvard Program in Refugee Trauma and Bellevue/NYU Program for Survivors of Torture, and the Office of Refugee Resettlement Survivors of Torture Program Specialist.
+The AG is composed of 8-10 members, plus the NCB project team inclusive of partner representatives from the Harvard Program in Refugee Trauma, and the Office of Refugee Resettlement Survivors of Torture Program Specialist.
 The AG meets quarterly, over an 18-month term.
 There is no limit to the number of terms which an AG member may serve.

-Key NCB Deliverables for FY 17 – FY18 include:
+Key NCB Deliverables for FY 19 – FY22 include:

-- Producing Measured Impact Webinar trainings on Evidence Based Practices, sustainability, promising practices, and integrated care
+- Quarterly Measured Impact Webinars on Evidence Based Practices, sustainability, promising practices, and integrated care